 Your PSA number isn’t the only factor life insurers will review.
 Insurance companies also look at an applicant’s PSA velocity.
 This concept relates to how your PSA changes over time.

 Rule of Thumb #1: The quicker your PSA number increases over time means the higher the velocity.
 The higher the velocity means the greater your chance of cancer becoming present.

 In our experience, insurance carriers tend to believe PSA increases of .75 ng/ml to 1.00 ng/ml per year is a red flag.

-A higher velocity doesn’t necessarily mean a Decline.
+A higher velocity doesn’t necessarily mean you will be declined for coverage.
 However, it will influence your rate class (lower it) which could influence your premium amount (increasing it).

 Rule of Thumb #2: A lower PSA density (below .2), the better your rating.